 NEET 2025: Syllabus | High Scoring Topics | PYQs

 Matter is anything that occupies space and has mass.
-It exists in three physical states—solid, liquid, and gas and can undergo physical or chemical changes based on its properties.
-Understanding nature of matter is inevitable to decipher the mechanisms of various chemical reactions.
+Matter exists in three physical states—solid, liquid, and gas and can also be classified as pure substances or mixtures based on its composition.
+The study of nature and characteristics matter forms the foundation of chemistry.

 Everything in the universe that has some mass and occupy some space is known as matter.
 Matter exists in three different physical forms i.e, solid, liquid and gas.